oyaron/NGSF/readme.md

 - `save:` Name of results file
 - `minimum_overlap:` Corresponds to minimum percentage overlap between the template and the object of interest

-The rest the inputs correspond to the paths mentioned above.

 # Results